stg-tud/parseq-notation/README.md

 ```

 # How to use parseq notation

+For evaluation, we suggest experimenting with writing an additional
+direct-style notation expression in file `src/scala/src/main/parseq/Tests.scala`,
+and taking it from there.

 We give an example of how the artifact can be applied to additional programs.
 We describe a simple change to demonstrate that the case studies